dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-0-tool-setup.md

 3. `quill`
    - [https://github.com/dfinity/quill](https://github.com/dfinity/quill)
     - You will use this to craft messages like "create neuron" for the Internet Computer
-    - You can install it by downloading the binary for your operating system; or by cloning and compiling the code (note that once compiled, the command to execute is `target/release/quill` from within the /quill directory you cloned)
+    - You can install it by downloading the binary for your operating system; or by cloning and compiling the code
+    - Note that once compiled, the command to execute is `target/release/quill`.
+Depending on your computer this command may only work if executed from from within the /quill directory so the example code snippets will have the form:

+    ```bash
+    /quill $ target/release/quill ...
+    ```

 4. `qrencode`
     - [https://github.com/fukuchi/libqrencode](https://github.com/fukuchi/libqrencode)